 Non-attendance is managed in state schools in line with the DET policies, SMS-PR-029: Managing Student Absences and SMS-PR-036: Roll Marking in State Schools, which outline processes for managing and recording student attendance and absenteeism.
-Chelona classroom rolls are marked electronically at the beginning of the day and after 2nd break.
-Parents are required to supply a reason for student absence and if children are absent for a couple of days without reason, the school will contact the parents.
+Classroom rolls are marked electronically at the beginning of the day and after 2nd break.
+Parents are required to supply a reason for student absences and if children are absent for more than one day without reason, the school will contact the parents.
 This is part of our legal duty of care.
-Chelona State School has not had an issue with parents informing us about children's absence.
-Parents either ring or email the Teacher or Administration informing us of a child's absence.
-In the last 12 months the school has rarely needed to contact any parent to ascertain why their child was absent from school.
+Chelona State School has not had an issue with parents informing them about their child's absence.
+Parents either call or email the teacher or administration informing them of a child's absence.
 Attendance is encouraged through various articles in the school newsletter.